cloudfoundry/docs-bosh/content/director-configure-blobstore.md

----
-title: Connecting the Director to an External Blobstore
----

 The Director stores uploaded releases, configuration files, logs and other data in a blobstore.
 A default DAV blobstore is sufficient for most BOSH environments; however, a highly-available external blobstore may be desired.

 ## Included DAV (default) {: #included }